-- our expectations regarding clinical trials, the timing of clinical results, development timelines and regulatory filings and submissions for our product candidates; - our current Phase 2b/3 BEdtime Sublingual TNX-102 SL as Fibromyalgia Intervention Therapy (BESTFIT) trial in fibromyalgia patients; - our intention to initiate a Phase 2 clinical trial of TNX-102 SL for post-traumatic stress disorder, or PTSD, during the third quarter of 2014; - our liquidity and our expectations regarding our needs for and ability to raise additional capital; and - the amount, and our expected uses, of the net proceeds of this offering.
+- our expectations regarding clinical trials, the timing of clinical results, development timelines and regulatory filings and submissions for our product candidates; - our current Phase 2b/3 BEdtime Sublingual TNX-102 SL as Fibromyalgia Intervention Therapy, or BESTFIT trial, in fibromyalgia patients; - our intention to commence a Phase 2 clinical trial of TNX-102 SL for post-traumatic stress disorder, or PTSD, during the fourth quarter of 2014; - our intention to commence a pharmacokinetic and safety study of TNX-201 for episodic tension-type headache, or ETTH, during the fourth quarter of 2014; - our liquidity and our expectations regarding our needs for and ability to raise additional capital; and - the amount, and our expected uses, of the net proceeds of this offering.

-These forward-looking statements are based on our current expectations and projections about future events and they are subject to risks and uncertainties known and unknown to us that could cause actual results and developments to differ materially from those expressed or implied in such statements, including the risks described under "Risk Factors" in this prospectus supplement, and the other information in this prospectus supplement, the accompanying prospectus and our Annual Report on Form 10-K/A for the year ended December 31, 2012.
+These forward-looking statements are based on our current expectations and projections about future events and they are subject to risks and uncertainties known and unknown to us that could cause actual results and developments to differ materially from those expressed or implied in such statements, including the risks described under "Risk Factors" in this prospectus supplement, and the other information in this prospectus supplement, the accompanying prospectus and our Annual Report on Form 10-K for the year ended December 31, 2013.